bytbil/gulp-saucelabs/README.md

 * __maxRetries__: Specifies how many times the timed out tests should be retried (default: 0). _Optional_
 * __public__: The [job visibility level](https://docs.saucelabs.com/reference/test-configuration/#job-visibility).
 Defaults to 'team'. _Optional_

-A typical `test` task running from Grunt could look like `grunt.registerTask('test', ['server', 'qunit', 'saucelabs-qunit']);` This starts a server and then runs the QUnit tests first on PhantomJS and then using the Sauce Labs browsers.

 Exposing Test Results to the Sauce Labs API
 -------------------------------------------